Darlaa's Story

 attempted.
 Pain medications may become stronger, thus making it even more difficult to

-participate in normal activities such as driving and walking, not to mention working and
+participate in normal activities such as driving and walking, not to mention working and going

-company that does cover costs.
-This treatment lasts about one year for extreme cases, and
+cover costs.
+This treatment lasts about one year for extreme cases, and must be given again,

-must be given again, but the body builds a tolerance to it making the Ketamine become less
+but the body builds a tolerance to it making the Ketamine become less effective every time.
+A

-effective every time.
-A Ketamine treatment requires about five days in the hospital while an
+Ketamine treatment requires about five days in the hospital while an intravenous flow of

-hallucinate, but some individuals just become inebriat[ed] (Harbut and Correll 151).
+individuals just become inebriat[ed] (Harbut and Correll 151).

 Much of normality is lost, and life comes to focus around the condition.
 Depression is quite

 common among such patients.
-School and work are forced to be placed upon the
+School and work are forced to be placed upon the backburner

-backburner until individuals can become refocused on life.
-Family and friends don’t
+until individuals can become refocused on life.
+Family and friends don’t understand a lot of

-understand a lot of the time, leaving patients to fend for him or herself emotionally and
+the time, leaving patients to fend for him or herself emotionally and physically.
+Most of the

-physically.
-Most of the time, the patient never returns to normal, even when in remission.
+time, the patient never returns to normal, even when in remission.
+Extreme fatigue may still

-Extreme fatigue may still occur while in remission.
-Some patients unfortunately don’t get to
+occur while in remission.
+Some patients unfortunately don’t get to experience prolonged

-experience prolonged epochs of remission and are reminded everyday of their condition.
+epochs of remission and are reminded everyday of their condition.
+Patients that do achieve a

-Patients that do achieve a weakening of the symptoms or remission must be careful everyday
+weakening of the symptoms or remission must be careful everyday of their lives to not

-of their lives to not reinjure themselves or get stepped on.
-Even getting bumped can cause a
+reinjure themselves or get stepped on.
+Even getting bumped can cause a patient to go out of

-patient to go out of remission, possibly even worsening the condition.
+remission, possibly even worsening the condition.

 And to think that all of this could pretty much be avoided if doctors would educate